1998 Sydney to Hobart Yacht Race: Storm and rescue

-On the second day of the race (27 December) severe weather conditions struck the fleet off the coast of south-eastern Australia.
-An unusually intense low pressure depression developed which resulted in unseasonal mid-summer snow across parts of south-eastern Australia.
-The weather system built into an exceptionally strong storm with winds in excess of 65 knots (+32.8 m/s, +118 km/h, +73 mph, Force 12) and gusts to 80 knots.
-The rising storm caused the sinking of five boats; seven were abandoned and 55 sailors had to be rescued from their yachts by ships and helicopters.
+On the second day of the race (27 December), unexpectedly severe weather conditions struck the fleet off the coast of south-eastern Australia.
+An unusually intense low-pressure depression developed, which resulted in unseasonal mid-summer snow across parts of south-eastern Australia.
+The weather system built into an exceptionally strong storm with sustained winds in excess of 65 knots (+33 m/s, +118 km/h, +73 mph, Force 12), gusts to 80 knots, and maximum wave heights of 15 m.
+The rising storm caused the abandonment of seven boats, five of which sank; 55 sailors had to be rescued from their yachts or life-rafts by ships and helicopters.
 Overall, the rescue efforts involved 35 military and civilian aircraft and 27 Royal Australian Navy vessels.
 It proved to be Australia's largest-ever peacetime rescue operation.

 Deaths

 The six sailors who died were: Phillip Charles Skeggs (Business Post Naiad, drowned, 27 December 1998); Bruce Raymond Guy (Business Post Naiad, heart attack, 27 December 1998); John Dean, James Lawler and Michael Bannister (Winston Churchill, all drowned, 28 December 1998); and Glyn Charles (Sword of Orion, drowned, 27 December 1998).